Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Introduction

 \subsection{Contributions}

 In this work, we extend our prior work presented in~\cite{Yonetani2015}.
 To the best of our knowledge,~\cite{Yonetani2015} is the first to address the topic of self-search in first-person videos with significant ego-motion, where face recognition and geometric localization are not applicable (\ie, people with high facial appearance variability, captured by the cameras with significant motion, without any restriction on recorded places).
-In addition, this work makes the following contributions: \begin{itemize} \item Unlike our previous approach~\cite{Yonetani2015}, we introduce a new form of target candidates based on densely-sampled point trajectories in Sec.~\ref{sec:method}.
-Compared with supervoxel-based candidates used in~\cite{Yonetani2015}, trajectory-based candidates are comparably robust against the variability of faces, and they can be generated much faster.
-Experiments in Sec.~\ref{sec:experiments} demonstrate the effectiveness of our new approach in terms of both accuracy and efficiency. \item We propose a two-step search scheme to accelerate targetness evaluation in Sec.~\ref{sec:upperbound}.
-An upper-bound of correlation-based targetness is rapidly estimated in the first step to limit the number of candidates to apply a stable but slow correlation evaluation in the latter step.
-This makes the overall procedure more efficient while keeping high search performance. \item In addition to the task of target localization, we quantitatively evaluated the performance of our approach on the tasks of target video retrieval (searching a repository of first-person videos for the videos including target people) and social group clustering (finding a group of people interacting with each other from the repository) in Sec.~\ref{sec:experiments}. \end{itemize}
+In addition, this work makes the following contributions: \begin{itemize} \item Unlike our previous approach~\cite{Yonetani2015}, we introduce a new form of target candidates based on densely-sampled point trajectories in Section~\ref{sec:method}.
+Compared to the supervoxel-based candidates used in~\cite{Yonetani2015}, trajectory-based candidates are comparably robust against the variability of faces, and they can be generated much faster.
+Experiments in Section~\ref{sec:experiments} demonstrate the effectiveness of our new approach in terms of both accuracy and efficiency. \item We propose a two-step search scheme to accelerate targetness evaluation in Section~\ref{sec:upperbound}.
+An upperbound of correlation-based targetness is rapidly estimated in the first step to limit the number of candidates to apply stable but slow correlation evaluation in the latter step.
+This makes the overall procedure more efficient while keeping high search performance. \item In addition to the task of target localization addressed originally in~\cite{Yonetani2015}, we quantitatively evaluated our approach on the tasks of target video retrieval (searching a repository of first-person videos for the videos including target individuals) and social group clustering (finding a group of videos recording the same social interaction) in Section~\ref{sec:experiments}. \end{itemize}